souvikcseiitk/gate_cse_gpt/README.md

 # GATE CSE GPT, The problem and solution

-* This repo will be used and managed by contributers, service users can directly use the website after it is hosted.
+* This repo will be used and managed by contributers only.
+* Users can directly use the website after it is hosted.

 A chatbot-GPT powered by [OpenAI](https://openai.com/) & [Pathway](https://pathway.com/).